fbraem/sql-smith/docs/functions.rst

 express
 -------
-All expressions are written with the print format, where any {} will be replaced with anything that implement the StatementInterface (like queries and other expressions).
+:py:func:`~sql_smith.functions.express` creates an expression.
+All expressions are written with the print format.
+Any {} will be replaced with anything that implement the StatementInterface (like queries and other expressions).

 .. code-block:: python